hypetf/MMUDiscBot-server/README.md

 ### Description

-This is the server of a website which allows to upload an audio file and send it to a Discord Bot through a custom API and play it in a Discord Channel.
+This is the server of a website which allows to upload an audio file and send it to a Discord Bot through a REST API and play it in a Discord Voice Channel.

 ### Prerequisites